 Succession Business Planning

 Judy works closely with business owners to understand their business structure and establish the best for the transition required at retirement, disability, or death.
-Her years of practicing in the corporate and tax law section of a mid-sized law firm bring a wealth of knowledge and expertise to clients with this special estate planning needs.
+Her years of practicing in the corporate and tax law section of a mid-sized elder law firm bring a wealth of knowledge and expertise to clients with this special estate planning needs.

 It is important to plan for how best to provide for your beloved pets.